The Books I Read: November – December 2013 (Part 2)

 I, Robot by Isaac Asimov

 A set of disconnected stories about humans trying to debug artificial intelligence.
-This books is more about ideas that turned into stories.
+This book is more about ideas that turned into stories.
 Putting a face onto potential problems with thinking robots.
 And it doesn’t gel with what I know about computers.
 I don’t believe that we’d develop robots that move before they can output verbal commands (we already have that technology in Siri).
 Or robots that get in a tizzy over weakly-worded commands versus strongly-emphasized Robotic Laws.
 Logic just doesn’t work like that.

 I know everyone gives Isaac Asimov props, and I’ll be the first to contribute to that coffer.
 But I just don’t see how this book helps my understanding of robots and a future with them.